hiddenspirit/visualsubsync/Release/jsplugin/readme.txt

 VSSCore.GetFirstSelected() : Return the first selected subtitle VSSCore.GetNextSelected(Subtitle) : Return the next selected subtitle after the specified one VSSCore.MeasureStringWidth(FontName, FontSize, IsBold, Text) : Return the width of the text in pixels.
+VSSCore.GetTextSelectionStart() : Return the position of the first selected character in the text.
+VSSCore.GetTextSelectionLength() : Return the number of characters that are selected.
+VSSCore.GetAudioCursorPosition() : Return the position of the yellow audio cursor in ms.

 Subtitle.Index : Index of the subtitle
 Subtitle.Start : Start time in ms of the subtitle